Life Insurance Lawyer Serving Texas

 You will not be able to add your siblings to the policy after the policyholder’s death, but it’s perfectly legal for you to share the death benefits with them once you’ve received the funds.

 If changes were made to your loved one’s policy and you suspect they were made by someone else when your loved one was under duress or when they were in an altered state, you can — and should — contest the change.
-It’s well known these cases are difficult to prove, so having a knowledgeable TX life insurance attorney on your side is essential.
+It’s well known these cases are difficult to prove, so having a knowledgeable Texas life insurance attorney on your side is essential.

 For divorced or remarried policyholders, confusion may arise over who gets what.
 State law governs these situations, and the process varies from state to state.
 Our TX life insurance lawyers can help you understand what the policyholder’s spouse or former spouse is entitled to.